Charles F. Brannan: Secretary of Agriculture, 1948-1953

-In 1949, he advocated the Brannan Plan, as part of President Truman's Fair Deal program.
+In 1949, he advocated the Brannan Plan, as part of President Harry S. Truman's Fair Deal program.
 Brannan wanted to guarantee farmers income, while letting free market forces determine the prices of commodities.
 That plan was not enacted by the Republican controlled congress, which was focusing on the Cold War.

 Following the election of Dwight D. Eisenhower in 1953, Brannan left the government and became the general counsel for the National Farmers Union.

+Senate campaign

 In 1956 he was defeated in the Democratic primary by John A. Carroll for the Colorado U.S. Senate race.

+Death

 Brannan died on July 2, 1992, at age 88, in Denver.
 He was the last surviving member of the Truman Cabinet.

 In popular culture

-In Mary Robinette Kowal's alternate-history novel The Calculating Stars (2018), Brannan remains Secretary of Agriculture even after Thomas E. Dewey wins the 1948 presidential election.
+In Mary Robinette Kowal's alternate-history novel The Calculating Stars (2018), Brannan remains secretary of agriculture even after Thomas E. Dewey wins the 1948 presidential election.
 He happens to be touring farms in Kansas on March 3, 1952, when a meteorite strike obliterates Washington, D.C.; as the only surviving member of the presidential line of succession, he becomes acting president.
 Brannan goes on to win both the 1952 and 1956 presidential elections, defeating Dwight D. Eisenhower in the latter.